This post is about the Frangipani or the Plumeria.

 – Here’s a link that mentions that it was the Christian missionaries that started the tradition of planting Frangipanis in graveyards and the Muslims and Hindus followed suit.
 The photo at the top of this post is from a Christian cemetery in Penang.

 I do want to point out that just because it’s not indigenous, doesn’t mean that Frangipanis don’t “belong” here.

-In ““, the artists mentioned trying to only depict native plants, but included the Frangipani in it.
+In “The Art of Moana“, the artists mentioned trying to only depict native plants, but included the Frangipani in it.
 Most likely because of the cultural/visual significance of it to Polynesian culture.

 The thing is, the Frangipani has been here for a few hundred years and that is way enough time for societies to adopt or “own” things as part of their culture or traditions.
 (Heck, many nation states of SEA are less than 100 years old and nationalism can get pretty strong.)

 Besides, the region is a like a cultural sieve for foreign stuff, ideas, religions, food, what more is another beautiful tree to the mix that it has taken as it’s own.

 This post really is not an investigation for some sort of Southeast Asian authenticity but I feel it is about the importance of knowing, and not taking things for granted.